trevorstedman/QRMote/README.md

 Quick start
 -----------

 In order to get two web pages communicating with eachother, you will need to start a websocket server from the /server directory.
+The following command will start the server on port 8080.

 ```javascript
 cd server